United Kingdom and the League of Nations: Activities

 According to B. J. C. McKercher, LNU had considerable success in leading the mainstream of British society to its cause, including labour, the churches and the principal newspapers.
 LNU was most influential in the Liberal Party, although that party was rapidly losing MPs.
 It had great strength in the Labour Party, which was growing.
 It was weakest in the Conservative Party, which dominated politics in the 1930s.
-Most Conservatives were deeply suspicious of the LNU's support for pacifism and disarmament,.
+Most Conservatives were deeply suspicious of the LNU's support for pacifism and disarmament.
 The three main leaders were Gilbert Murray (an Oxford professor), Lord Robert Cecil (who helped Woodrow Wilson design the League of Nations Covenant in 1919), and the general secretary, J. C. Maxwell Garnett.

 In terms of impact on the government, Birn argues that it helped push the government to admit Germany to the League in 1926, impose an arms embargo during the Far Eastern crisis of 1933, and to impose sanctions against Italy in 1935.
-These were exceptional, Birn argues, because these were rare instances wherte the LNU got its way in controversial issues.
+These were exceptional, Birn argues, because these were rare instances where the LNU got its way in controversial issues.